stevana/stateful-pbt-with-fakes/README.md

 what the former group's main interest is.
 The latter group's mostly conserned with a branch of functional programming where the type system is sufficiently expressive that it allows for formal specifications of programs, sometimes called dependently typed programming or type theory.
+Agda is an example of a Haskell-like dependently typed programming language, that also happens to be mainly developed by the Programing Logic group.
 Given the overlap of interest and proximity, researchers at the department are sometimes part of both groups or at least visit each others research seminars from time to time.

 John Hughes is a long-time member of the Functional Programming group, who's also well aware of the research on dependently typed programming going on in the